ZhaoxinFan/KITTI-2d-object-detection/README.md

     * /data: data directory for KITTI 2D dataset
       - train/
         - images/ (Place all training images here)
-        - labels/ (This is included in the repo)
         - yolo_labels/ (This is included in the repo)
       - test/
         - images/ (Place all test images here)